zhanqi-syt/porous-polycrystalline-silver/README.md

 If useful to your research, we would appreciate a citation:<br>
 ***Yutai Su, *** and Chuantong Chen.
 "******"XXXXXX (***): XXXXXX.***<br>
 Feel free to utilize this code.
-If any questions, please email us (suyutai@nwpu.edu.cn or xulong@nwpu.edu.cn). <br>
+If any questions, please email us (suyutai@nwpu.edu.cn). <br>

 # Meso-scale modeling of porous polycrystalline Ag in Abaqus python script
 ## Keywords: